nitya-8603/nitya-8603/README.md

    Hi there!!
 Good to see you here. 👋

-- I love building apps with Flutter and Dart that work beautifully on any device.
+- I love building apps with Flutter and Dart.

 - Coding in Java, especially solving puzzles with data structures and algorithms, is my favorite way to learn.

-- I’m always up for a good hackathon or coding contest—they help me grow and meet awesome people.
+- I’m always up for a good hackathon or coding contest.